ChrisMM/quality_mgmt_info/README.md

-We apply QM to the organization practices, including QA and testing in all practices to identify and mitigate risks with clients and projects, and we apply QC and Product Acceptance directly into the testing and evaluation of the output/product in the form of Agile QA-Testing.
+We apply QM to the organization practices, including QA and testing in all practices to identify and mitigate risks with clients and projects, and we apply QC and Product Acceptance directly into the testing and evaluation of the output (product, software system) in the form of Agile QA-Testing.

 Highlights from Wikipedia articles on [Software Quality Management and Testing](quality_wiki.md)